Strength that doesn't run out

 "But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint."

-One of Scripture's most soaring promises — that patient trust in God is not passive but actively restorative, replacing exhausted human energy with divine endurance.
+One of Scripture's most soaring promises — patient trust in God is not passive but actively restorative, replacing exhausted human energy with divine endurance.
+Notice the descending order: mount up, run, walk.
+God meets you at every level of capacity, not just the dramatic moments.

 2 Corinthians 12:9–10